conda-forge/spyder-feedstock/README.md

 conda config --set channel_priority strict
 ```

-Once the `conda-forge` channel has been enabled, `spyder` can be installed with `conda`:
+Once the `conda-forge` channel has been enabled, `spyder, spyder-base` can be installed with `conda`:

 ```
-conda install spyder
+conda install spyder spyder-base
 ```

 or with `mamba`:

 ```
-mamba install spyder
+mamba install spyder spyder-base
 ```

 It is possible to list all of the versions of `spyder` available on your platform with `conda`: